Rishabkashyap14/Smart_Library_System/frontend/README.md

 # Front End
-Simple frontend for the C++ backend made with html, css and JS
+The frontend consists of NodeJS which connects with the backend C++ to allow us to communicate with the database

+### Frontend components
+HTML5, CSS3, JavaScript5, NodeJS, NPM, SQLITE3